New and Unusual Types of Wall Paint

 No-Miss Ceiling Paint

 Well, there really is paint like that.
-Glidden's EZ Track Ceiling Paint goes on pink and dries white.
-The color change takes about 30 minutes—plenty of time to touch up any spots you've skipped.
-This paint is also formulated to resist drips and minimize splatter, so you won't turn from pink to white as well.
+Glidden’s EZ Track Ceiling Paint goes on pink and dries white.
+The color change takes about 30 minutes—plenty of time to touch up any spots you’ve skipped.
+This paint is also formulated to resist drips and minimize splatter, so you won’t turn from pink to white as well.
+Plus: Check out our best secrets for cutting in paint successfully.

 This may sound like science fiction, but chemists have developed a paint that reduces bad smells and formaldehyde fumes in your house.
 And when it’s applied, it has virtually no odor.
 If you need to repaint a room just before holiday guests arrive, hate the smell of burnt toast or are concerned about formaldehyde emissions from new carpets or cabinets, check out Harmony Interior Acrylic Latex Paint from Sherwin-Williams.